-3. WATER AND WASTEWATER TREATMENT AND DISPOSAL SERVICES POLICY
+2. WATER AND WASTEWATER TREATMENT FACILITIES

 On the Sonoma County coast, development is concentrated in Urban Service Areas and Rural Communities.
 The Coastal Act mandates that new development be located in close proximity to developed areas with public facilities and services.
-To delineate the areas appropriate for development in the Coastal Zone, Urban Service Areas have been established on the Local Coastal Plan Land Use Map and include The Sea Ranch and Bodega Bay.
-Rural Community Boundaries, areas that were previously subdivided or developed with public water and private Onsite Waste Water Treatment Systems (OWTSs), have also been established on the Land Use Map and include Duncans Mills, Jenner, Sereno del Mar/Carmet, Salmon Creek, Timber Cove, and Valley Ford.
+To delineate the areas appropriate for development in the Coastal Zone, Urban Service Areas have been established on the Local Coastal Plan Land Use Map (C-LU-1a thru 1k) and include The Sea Ranch and Bodega Bay.
+Rural Community Boundaries, areas that were previously subdivided or developed with public water and private Onsite Waste Water Treatment Systems (OWTS, also known as "septic systems"), have also been established on the Land Use Map and include Duncans Mills, Jenner, Sereno del Mar/Carmet, Salmon Creek, Timber Cove, and Valley Ford.

-On the coast expansion of public sewer beyond the boundaries of Urban Service Areas and expansion of public water or public sewer beyond the boundaries of Rural Communities are prohibited except under specific conditions.
+On the coast expansion of public sewer beyond the boundaries of Urban Service Areas and expansion of public water or public sewer beyond the boundaries of Rural Communities are prohibited except under when necessary to mitigate impacts to coastal resources and public health created by a failing OWTS serving existing development.
 Development infill is expected where water and OWTSs or sewer regulations can be met.
 Part of the development infill strategy is to encourage consolidation of adjacent lots in high hazard areas or visually and environmentally sensitive areas in accordance with Coastal Act policies to protect views and coastal resources and minimize public safety hazards.